 Are heat pump hot water systems cheaper to run?

-It’s all about the COP – the coefficient of performance.
-Good COP?
 Your pump will convert electricity to heat with high efficiency.
 High COPs mean less power is needed to produce the same amount of heat.

 The typical HPWH (heat pump water heater) has a COP of 3, meaning it churns out three heat units for each power unit it uses.
 This is top-notch when you compare it to the measly 1 COP of an electric heater and a lower 0.8 for a gas heater.